 Diabetic nerve damage, posterior tibial tendon damage, and sudden leg or ankle trauma can also cause flat feet.
 Flat feet may be hereditary, as well.

-Your Great Lakes Foot and Ankle Institute PC podiatrist will evaluate your feet in several ways.
+Your Great Lakes Foot and Ankle Institute podiatrist will evaluate your feet in several ways.
 First, you'll discuss whether you're having any symptoms like foot pain or easily tired feet.

 Your podiatrist checks your leg and foot movement by having you stand on your toes and perform other basic movements.
 Additionally, your podiatrist does a hands-on exam to check your tendons and muscles.